hyoo-ru/bench.hyoo.ru/readme.md

 # $hyoo_bench

-Common benchmarking interface, that can be added to any of benchmarks.
+Common benchmarking interface, that can be added to any benchmarks.

 ## Known benchmarks